lkingland/kn-plugin-func/docs/reference/func_deploy.md

   -b, --builder string          Builder to use when creating the function's container.
 Currently supported builders are "pack", "s2i" and "oci". (default "pack")
       --builder-image string    Specify a custom builder image for use by the builder other than its default. ($FUNC_BUILDER_IMAGE)
-  -c, --confirm                 Prompt to confirm options interactively ($FUNC_CONFIRM) -e, --env stringArray         Environment variable to set in the form NAME=VALUE.
+  -c, --confirm                 Prompt to confirm options interactively ($FUNC_CONFIRM)
+      --domain string           Domain to use for the function's route (ignored if unrecognized) ($FUNC_DOMAIN) -e, --env stringArray         Environment variable to set in the form NAME=VALUE.
 You may provide this flag multiple times for setting multiple environment variables.
 To unset, specify the environment variable name followed by a "-" (e.g., NAME-).
   -t, --git-branch string       Git revision (branch) to be used when deploying via the Git repository ($FUNC_GIT_BRANCH) -d, --git-dir string          Directory in the Git repository containing the function (default is the root) ($FUNC_GIT_DIR))
   -g, --git-url string          Repository url containing the function to build ($FUNC_GIT_URL) -h, --help                    help for deploy
   -i, --image string            Full image name in the form [registry]/[namespace]/[name]:[tag]@[digest].
 This option takes precedence over --registry.
 Specifying digest is optional, but if it is given, 'build' and 'push' phases are disabled. ($FUNC_IMAGE)
+      --insecure-registry       Enable use of an insecure (non-https) registry.
+Currently ignored during S2I and Pack builds. ($FUNC_INSECURE_REGISTRY)
       --keep                    If building, keep the final genereatd files used to create the image (kept in the .func/builds directory) ($FUNC_KEEP)
   -n, --namespace string        Deploy into a specific namespace.
 Will use function's current namespace by default if already deployed, and the currently active namespace if it can be determined. ($FUNC_NAMESPACE)
   -p, --path string             Path to the function.
 Default is current directory ($FUNC_PATH)